 - Security and privacy improvements: As most Android apps need access to camera, gallery, WiFi, SMS, mic, etc. this can bring privacy and security risks along.
 Android P will strengthen the foundation of Android by boosting security and privacy, thereby increasing performance and power efficiency.
 Android P will do this by restricting access to a mic, camera, and all sensors from apps by setting them in their default, idle mode.
 Thus, the path of data transmission between the app maker and the device will be blocked.
 Moreover, Android P will integrate all apps to the in-house fingerprint scanner to ensure less frauds.

 You can also lock your device by the push of a button now with the all-new lockdown feature of Android P. Users will get a notification on the smartphone screen whenever any app tries to access the gallery, sensors, camera, microphone, etc.

-The aesthetic appeal has been enhanced by the use of rounded corners, soft colours, and chronologically arranged icons on task menu.
+- Visual upgrade: The aesthetic appeal has been enhanced by the use of rounded corners, soft colors, and chronologically arranged icons on task menu.
 The background has been made more translucent by redesigning the dock to beautifully exhibit applications and microphone icons.